akorcsak/ImageRepository/README.md

 # Features
 ## Login and Register
-The first page of the application will bring the user to the login page to enter the email and password.
-If the user does not have an existing account, click on the "Register here" link under the Log in button.
-When registering, you will be asked to enter the email you would like to use for the account and the password.
-Once you press register, a message will display that your account has been succesfully created and the credentials can now be used in the Sign in page.
+The user will be directed to the login screen on the first page of the application, where they will input their email and password.
+Click the "Register here" link under the Log in button if the user does not have an account.
+When you register, you will be prompted to enter your preferred email address as well as a password.
+After pressing register, you'll get a notification stating that your account has been successfully created and that your credentials can now be used on the Sign in page.

 ## Main Page
-Once logged in into the appllication, all the uploaded images will be displayed on the main page.
-Up to 6 images can be displayed at a time with the name of files underneath them.
-To see more pictures, theres a scroll feature included to scroll through all the images.
-If this is a brand new account or no images are currently uploaded, there will be a message displaying, "There are currently no images uploaded!".
-On the top right corner there is a log out button with the name of the current user logged in next to it.
+All of the submitted images will be displayed on the main page once you've entered into the app.
+At any given moment, up to 6 photos can be displayed with the names of files beneath them.
+A scroll tool is included to scroll through all of the images if you want to see more.
+A message saying, "There are currently no photographs uploaded!" will be displayed if this is a fresh new account or if there are no images currently submitted.
+A log out button is located in the upper right corner, next to which is the name of the current user logged in.

 ## Upload Photos
-To upload photos, press on the "Select some files" button and select the images you want to upload.
-Once selected, wait until a preview of all the images appear in the box, and press save.
-The uploaded images will display on the main page.
+To upload photos, select the images you want to upload using the "Select some files" button.
+Wait for a preview of all the images to display in the box after you've selected them, then press save.
+The images you've posted will appear on the main page.

 ## Delete Images
-For each image uploaded into the application, the name of the file with a checkbox next to it will be displayed in the Delete Images box.
-The user can select which images they would like to remove.
-If the "Select All" option is selected, all the images will be selected.
-Once the delete button is pressed all the selected file names will permanently be removed from the application.
-If no images are currently uploaded into the application, the Delete Images box will remain empty.
+The name of each image entered into the application will be displayed in the Delete Images box, along with a checkbox next to it.
+The user can choose which images they want to delete.
+If you choose "Select All," all of the images will be picked.
+When you touch the delete button, all of the selected file names will be permanently erased from the application.
+The Delete Images box will be empty if no images have been submitted into the application.

 # Screenshots
 ![image](https://user-images.githubusercontent.com/62719168/148697611-0b5cce81-60cb-44b8-b690-846fc0356ebc.png)